BarneyShi/Blog/source/_posts/restore-ip-address.md

 - backtracking
 ---
 **`Note:`**
+- 2022 Update:
+  - No need to write a helper.
+  - Check `path` length before adding it to the result in case index hasn't reached the end.
 - This is a backtracking problem, very similar to `palindrome partitioning`.
-- Need to write a helper `isValidIP`
 - Pay attention to the `termination condition` because `path.length === s.lenght` is not enough.
 We also need to check if `path.length === s.length`.

 Given a string s containing only digits, return all possible valid IP addresses that can be obtained from s.
 You can return them in any order.